Data retention

 # Data retention policy

 Data retention depends on the plan and add-ons you have selected.
-Check the pricing page or reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.
+Reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.
+For more details see our data retention FAQ.

 # Types of data subject to data retention policy